ICLab4DL/GGN/README.md

-GGN is a generative deep learning model for epilepsy seizure classification and detecting the disruptive functional connectiviy when seizure attacks.
+GGN is a generative deep learning model for epilepsy seizure classification and detecting the abnormal functional connectivities when seizure attacks.

 ---